ganesh-deshmukh/connect-geeks/README.md

 9.create models for each route eg.for user(auth0) and profile(all details of user).
 10.Model name convention is same as classes in Java- start with Capital letter and singular.
 11.Added route for registration.
 12.Add bodyparser to accept data from front-end.
-13.
+13.Add avator from npm-gravator.
+14.store password in encrypted form using "genSalt()" for round of salts value=10;
+15.then create hash using that salt.
+16.